Jacobi Fields in Optimal Control I: Morse and Maslov Indices: -derivatives for constrained variational problems

 of closed embedded submanifolds $U_i \subset \R^k$ without boundary.
 A typical example in control theory is a curve-linear polytope in $\R^k$ defined by a number of inequalities

 that satisfy

 Then $U$ is union of the interior of the polytope and faces of different dimensions.

 In order to compute the $\cL$-derivatives we need to take derivatives of the functional and the end-point map, which implies that we use two sided variations.
 But when we are on the boundary of the manifold of admissible pairs, we can not variate in all directions.
 Definition~\ref{def:jacobi_curve} still makes sense if we just compute $\cL(E_{N_0,t},\nu J_t)[\tilde{\omega},\lambda(t)](V)$, where $V$ is the set of admissible two-sided variations.
-However, it does not fix the problem entirely that can be seen very well from the example, when $U$ is a polytope and the extremal curve is bang-bang.
-This is a type of trajectory for which the extremal control $\tilde u$ takes values in the vertices of the polytope.
-Therefore there are no two-sided variations at all.
-To solve this issue, we introduce additional variations in our problem so that the set of two sided variations is never empty and define Jacobi curves as $\cL$-derivatives constructed over the it.
+However, it does not fix the problem entirely that can be seen very well from the example when $U$ is a polytope and the extremal curve is takes values in its vertices.
+Such trajectories can be optimal and are called \textit{bang-bang} trajectories.
+There are no two-sided variations at all.
+To solve this issue, we introduce additional variations in our problem so that the set of two sided variations is never empty and define Jacobi curves as $\cL$-derivatives constructed over it.
 This will be enough to enclose all the known results and to generalize them.

-Variations that we need are called time variations.
+Variations that we need are called \textit{time variations} or internal variations.
 Basically we introduce a new time variable $\tau$, given by

 We assume that $u_0(s) > -1$ and we take the time variable as a new state variable

 since the final time is fixed.

 Under these assumptions function $t(\tau)$ is strictly increasing and therefore invertible.
 Then our control system is transformed to